F When in Tokyo: Shinjuku Gyoen, an imperial oasis in the busy ward - jeepneyjinggoy

 Verdant & manicured, nothing is off.
 A bird's eye-view of Narita, Japan.

 The reverence for nature is deeply rooted in the Japanese culture.
 This is the influence of Shintoism, an ancient spirituality primarily based on deeds rather than creeds.
-Kami-no-michi, or Shinto, places importance in nature, purity and tranquility, and one of its four affirmations is "Love of nature"-- nature is sacred, to be in contact with nature is to be in contact with the gods.
+Kami-no-michi, or Shinto, places importance in nature, purity, and tranquility, and one of its four affirmations is “Love of nature”-- nature is sacred; to be in contact with nature is to be in contact with the gods.

-Knowing this, it was not surprising to me that even in the highly urbanized, modern day Japan where every square inch of land is precious, gardens share equal space with the skyscrapers.
+Knowing this, it was not surprising to me that even in the highly urbanized, modern-day Japan, where every square inch of land is precious, gardens share equal space with the skyscrapers.
 The natural green provides a stark but calming contrast to the man-made grey.

-Considered to be one of the most important gardens from the Meiji era, it blends the three distinct styles of the French formal garden, English landscape garden and Japanese traditional garden in a 58.3-hectare expanse.
+Amid Shinjuku’s trade and commerce is an oasis where the world-weary businessmen escape to—the Shinjuku Gyoen National Garden.
+Considered as one of the most important gardens from the Meiji era, it blends the three distinct styles of the French formal garden, English landscape garden, and Japanese traditional garden in a 58.3-hectare expanse.
 The property it sits on used to belong to a feudal lord, a daimyo of the Edo era, Lord Naito.

 wikipedia.jp

-Published in the Sun.Star Davao newspaper on July 07, 2011.
+Published in the Sun.Star Davao newspaper.

 CONVERSATION